electropicks/Payback/README.md

-# TaskMaster
+# Payback
 _By Suhanth Alluri (alluri), Saba Hakimi (sahakimi), Liam Kbidy (lkbidy), Maxwell Silver (msilve08)_

 ## Overview
-TaskMaster is a project tracking system for group projects where users create accounts and create teams to which accounts can be added.
-Users can create projects inside their teams, each with a list of tasks assigned to members and their status.
-Furthermore, tasks will have threads of questions, answers, and notes for team members to communicate on issues related to individual tasks

-Backlogs of tasks can be added through integration of the Canvas API, and the persistence layer could track analytics related to project contribution.
+Payback is a roommate expense tracking system.
+This system would be able to keep track of a household group made up of users, and users can add their expenses for groceries, rent, furniture, staples, etc...
+The group can decide what percentage is paid by who, at which point the money due to each other user for their expense is decided, based on who bought what.

-TaskMaster is built using ReactJS and a postgres database in the backend to keep track of saved user todos.
-Users are able to sign up to create an account and have the backend of the webapp keep track of their todos.
+Payback is built using ReactJS and a postgres database in the backend to keep track of saved expenses.
+Users are able to sign up to create an account and have the backend of the webapp keep track of group expenses.

 ### Usage
 This project uses `yarn`